BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

 Chapter 3: In-place
 ==============

 To reiterate, much of the work presented here is based on a paper called <a href="http://www.researchgate.net/publication/225153768_Ratio_Based_Stable_In-Place_Merging">"Ratio based stable in-place merging", by Pok-Son Kim and Arne Kutzner</a>.
-However, if you were to compare the two you'd notice that large parts of the original algorithm are conspicuously absent here.
-That's because it isn't needed!<br/><br/>
+The main differences are the removal of the movement imitation buffer <i>s1 t s2</i>, interlacing the "block rolling" with the local merges, and adapting it to work efficiently with a bottom-up merge sort.<br/><br/>

 <b>The basic idea</b>